Our favorite Wanaka scenic drives are:

 Just before Twizel, the High Country Salmon farm is a fun place to stop and look at the fish.
 If you’re getting hungry, you can buy a sample as well!

-While you’re there, be sure to make the short drive to Tasman Valley, where you can take a short 10-minute walk up to a viewing point over Tasman Glacier.
+Be sure to make the short drive to Tasman Valley, where you can take a short 10-minute walk up to a viewing point over Tasman Glacier.
 There are icebergs floating on the terminal lake, and the mountains surrounding Tasman Glacier are every bit as impressive as the glacier itself.

 This drive takes you through one of New Zealand’s most beautiful alpine passes.
 Haast Pass Highway is lined with dramatic mountains, braided turquoise rivers, and hanging glaciers.
 Continue all the way to the Blue Pools, a scenic highlight, or simply drive as far as you wish.